Raghav2128/Movie-Recommender-System/README.md

 # 🎬 Movie Recommender System

-This project is a content-based movie recommendation system built using **Python**, **Streamlit**, and **machine learning techniques**.
+This project is a content-based movie recommendation system built using **Python**, **Streamlit**, and **Machine Learning techniques**.
 It allows users to select a movie and get recommendations for similar movies along with their posters using The Movie Database (TMDb) API.

 ---